FlutterFlow/flutterflow-documentation/docs/resources/control-flow/backend-logic/backend-query/query-collection.md

 ## FAQs
 <details>
-<summary>Why are real-time updates for Supabase not working?</summary>
+<summary>Why aren't real-time updates working for my table in Supabase project?</summary>
 <p>
 First, ensure that the **Single Time Query** option is disabled in the query where you've added it.
 Then, verify that the real-time feature is enabled for your table in Supabase project.
 You can find this option in the top-right corner of the table viewer.